Last updated 14 September 2020

 - securing our network and systems.

-We share personal data with third parties in the following circumstances:
+We share your data in the following circumstances:

 - People within our organisation who have a ‘need to know’ that data for business or legal reasons, for example in order to carry out an administrative function.

-- As we operate internationally, we may share your personal data with any entity within the Littlepay group worldwide.
+- As we operate internationally, we may share your data with any entity within the Littlepay group of companies worldwide.